-The winner of Philadelphia Business Journal's top honor: Best Real Estate Deal of the Year, is a beautiful 19 story building designed by Ennead Architects from New York City.
+is a beautiful 19 story building designed by Ennead Architects from New York City.
 The building is located in Center City, Philadelphia, near downtown, and will house many of Jefferson Health's Specialty Care medical services.

-The facade offers movement and beauty through the use of curved concave glass.
-Glass units span up to 5.64m (222") using combinations of different glass thicknesses, depending on the unit location.
-The facade includes different flat glass configurations that are adjacent to the curved concave units, in order to create a textured flowing facade.
+The façade offers movement and beauty through the use of curved concave glass.
+Glass units span up to 5.50 m (216") using combinations of different glass thicknesses, depending on the unit location.
+The façade includes different flat glass configurations that are adjacent to the curved concave units, in order to create a textured flowing façade.
 The curved glass required the same Low E product as the adjoining flat glass.
 As such, the architects chose low iron glass and a coating that could be curved.